 Graduation season is coming, and I wanted to make a few fun cards for my daughter’s friends who are graduating this year.
-Since their school mascot is a Jaguar, the paw gets used a lot on school items so I thought why not turn it into a card.
+Since their school mascot is a Jaguar, the paw gets used a lot on school items so I thought why not turn it into a paw shaped graduation card!

 Next, glue the piece with the sentiment to the inside of the card.

 Then add the blue pieces to the front.
 I also cut the numbers 2018 out of a silver glitter sheet that has adhesive on the back.
 This made it so easy to apply the numbers to the front of the card since the entire back side was already sticky.